MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/download-sizes-microsoft365-apps-updates.md

 localization_priority: Priority
 ms.collection: RelNotes_ProPlus
-description: Fornece aos profissionais de TI informações sobre os tamanhos aproximados de download do Microsoft 365 Apps de cada canal de atualização ms.openlocfilehash: 03142d126521058ac2762a3f0004b7944f4f2bc4 ms.sourcegitcommit: 8e74984d0c36475374c34e76ed29c5d1ad81d971 ms.translationtype: HT ms.contentlocale: pt-BR ms.lasthandoff: 11/10/2020 ms.locfileid: "48990130"
+description: Fornece aos profissionais de TI informações sobre os tamanhos aproximados de download do Microsoft 365 Apps de cada canal de atualização ms.openlocfilehash: b5b7bdea32117e9147861133dd37c0c7035589a1 ms.sourcegitcommit: 20605334d158c0b79db02d1bd4fbc418578b575c ms.translationtype: HT ms.contentlocale: pt-BR ms.lasthandoff: 11/24/2020 ms.locfileid: "49387437"
 ---
 # <a name="download-sizes-for-updates-to-microsoft-365-apps"></a>Tamanhos de download das atualizações do Microsoft 365 Apps

 Nosso objetivo é fornecer informações sobre o tamanho da atualização, se possível, antecipadamente para ajudar os clientes corporativos a planejar o uso da largura de banda de rede.

-As tabelas a seguir mostram o tamanho aproximado do download ao atualizar da versão anterior do Microsoft 365 Apps para a versão mais recente.
-Os tamanhos de download reais podem variar em até 50 MB.
-Se estiver atualizando de uma versão mais antiga, o tamanho do download será maior.
+The following tables show the approximate download size when updating from the previous release of Microsoft 365 Apps to the most current release.
+Actual download sizes might vary, by as much as 50 mb.
+If you are updating from an older release to the current release, your download size could be larger.

-Se estiver migrando para um canal diferente, por exemplo, do Canal Semestral (Direcionado) para o Canal Semestral, o tamanho do download será consideravelmente maior do que o descrito na tabela.
-Ele pode implicar em um download completo, que teria no mínimo 1 GB.
+If you are switching to a different channel, for example from Semi-Annual Channel (Targeted) to Semi-Annual Channel, your update size could be considerably larger than what's listed in the table.
+It could entail a full download, which could be at least 1 GB.

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - O Office 365 ProPlus está sendo renomeado para Microsoft 365 Apps para Grandes Empresas, a partir da versão 2004.
-Para saber mais, [leia este artigo](https://go.microsoft.com/fwlink/p/?linkid=2123420).
-Na nossa documentação, geralmente nos referimos a ele como Microsoft 365 Apps.
+> - Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise, starting with Version 2004.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 > [!NOTE]